Snowflake-Labs/terraform-provider-snowflake/MIGRATION_GUIDE.md

 > [!TIP]
 > We highly recommend upgrading the versions one by one instead of bulk upgrades.

+## v0.98.0 ➞ v0.99.0

+### snowflake_tag_masking_policy_association deprecation
+`snowflake_tag_masking_policy_association` is now deprecated in favor of `snowflake_tag` with a new `masking_policy` field.
+It will be removed with the v1 release.
+Please adjust your configuration files.

+### snowflake_tag resource changes
+New fields:
+  - `masking_policies` field that holds the associated masking policies.
+  - `show_output` field that holds the response from SHOW TAGS.

+#### *(breaking change)* Changed fields in snowflake_masking_policy resource
+Changed fields:
+  - `name` is now not marked as ForceNew.
+When this value is changed, the resource is renamed with `ALTER TAG`, instead of being recreated.
+  - `allowed_values` type was changed from list to set.
+This causes different ordering to be ignored.
+State will be migrated automatically.

+#### *(breaking change)* Identifiers related changes
+During [identifiers rework](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/main/ROADMAP.md#identifiers-rework) we decided to migrate resource ids from pipe-separated to regular Snowflake identifiers (e.g. `<database_name>|<schema_name>` -> `"<database_name>"."<schema_name>"`).
+Importing resources also needs to be adjusted (see [example](https://registry.terraform.io/providers/Snowflake-Labs/snowflake/latest/docs/resources/tag#import)).

+Also, we added diff suppress function that prevents Terraform from showing differences, when only quoting is different.

+No change is required, the state will be migrated automatically.

 ## v0.97.0 ➞ v0.98.0

 ### *(new feature)* snowflake_connections datasource